rreinold/FitnessDashboard_D3js/readme.md

 Hands-on practice using Mike Bostock's D3.js library, and refine my web development skills

 ###Personal Growth Goals
 Improve success rate of fitness goals via fusing, tracking, and analyzing a variety of datasets.
+I also hope to bring about the Hawthorne effect, which is a type of reactivity in which individuals modify or improve an aspect of their behavior in response to their awareness of being observed.

 ##Datasets
 ####Exercise Events